thanhtunguet/serena/README.md

 ## Programming Language Support & Semantic Analysis Capabilities

+Serena provides a set of versatile code querying and editing functionalities based on symbolic understanding of the code.
+Equipped with these capabilities, Serena discovers and edits code just like a seasoned developer making use of an IDE's capabilities would.
+Serena can efficiently find the right context and do the right thing even in very large and complex projects!

-There are two backends for Serena's semantic code analysis and editing capabilities:
+There are two alternative technologies powering these capabilities:

 * **Language servers** implementing the language server Protocol (LSP) — the free/open-source alternative.
 * **The Serena JetBrains Plugin**, which leverages the powerful code analysis and editing capabilities of your JetBrains IDE.

-Both backends provide a set of versatile code querying and editing functionalities based on symbolic understanding of the code.
-Equipped with these capabilities, Serena discovers and edits code just like a seasoned developer making use of an IDE's capabilities would.
-Serena can efficiently find the right context and do the right thing even in very large and complex projects!
+You can choose either of these backends depending on your preferences and requirements.

 ### Language Servers

-Language servers provide support for a wide range of programming languages.
+Serena incorporates a powerful abstraction layer for the integration of language servers that implement the language server protocol (LSP).
+The underlying language servers are typically open-source projects (like Serena) or at least freely available for use.

 With Serena's LSP library, we provide **support for over 30 programming languages**, including AL, Bash, C#, C/C++, Clojure, Dart, Elixir, Elm, Erlang, Fortran, Go, Groovy (partial support), Haskell, Java, Javascript, Julia, Kotlin, Lua, Markdown, Nix, Perl, PHP, PowerShell, Python, R, Ruby, Rust, Scala, Swift, TOML, TypeScript, YAML, and Zig.